One-com/wp-marketplace/readme.md

 2) Install dependencies and run Mozart

-When adding this module to a plugin that already has a composer.json and composer.lock:
+When adding this module to a plugin that already has a `composer.json` and `composer.lock`:
 - First time (after adding the dependency): run `composer update groupone/marketplace` to update your lock file and install the package.
 You can also run `composer update` if you want to update all dependencies.
 - On CI or environments using an existing lock file: run `composer install`.